SatyaTheG/Fake_news_detector/README.md

 ```

 # NOTE:
-Our model is 100% due to dataset constraints.
+Our model is not 100% accurate due to dataset constraints.
 Still working on it and trying to improve it.